overcast07/wayback-machine-spn-scripts/README.md

                 starting another capture job (default: 2.5)

  -x pattern     save detected capture outlinks not matching regex (ERE) pattern
-                (if -o is also used, outlinks are filtered using both regexes)"
+                (if -o is also used, outlinks are filtered using both regexes)
 ```

 All flags should be placed before arguments, but flags may be used in any order.
 If a string contains characters that need to be escaped in Bash, wrap the string in quotes; e.g. `-x '&action=edit'`.